cyianor/ithmbrdr/README.md

 apart if there are too many images in one.

 The images are stored consecutively in the `ithmb` files, without any header.
-Not that each image uses `720 * 480 * 2 bytes`.
+Note that each image uses `720 * 480 * 2 bytes`.
 The colors were encoded in
 YCbCr or YUV (not sure) with a 4:2:0 chroma sampling scheme.
-Not that the data is saved in the order below.
+Note that the data is saved in the order below.

 The first `720 * 480 bytes` encode the luminance for each pixel.
 The next